-Giving students the opportunity to participate in deciding and designing their assessment tools, and finally reviewing their learning through peer editing and feedback were the highlights of this unit on economic activities under the transdisciplinary theme How we organise ourselves.
+Giving students the opportunity to participate in deciding and designing their assessment tools, and finally reviewing their learning through peer editing and feedback were the highlights of this unit on economic activities under the transdisciplinary theme How we organize ourselves.

 ‘Assessment’ in PYP is aimed at knowing the child better; understanding his/her areas of interest and style of learning.
 It helps the teachers plan the next step in an inquiry.
 Various tools and strategies are adopted to assess the students’ growth in terms of conceptual understanding, knowledge, attitudes and skills.